 The homeless moms entering a Win shelter have typically experienced traumatic situations and challenges in life that have ultimately resulted in their “giving up.”
 Discouraged and lacking the ability to change their situation on their own, they need to be inspired and motivated to succeed.
 Case Workers work with Win moms to set their own goals and work towards changing their mindset and dejected spirit, and encourage moms to feel proud of the progress they make over the time they are in our shelters.
 Classes are held in self-advocacy, personal discipline, accountability, time management, and business conduct –- areas of personal development that have tremendous impact on a woman’s ability to confidently achieve independence.

 Win works with each mom to help her secure and maintain a stable job that provides a steady income.
 Win encourages goal-setting that will foster job growth leading to steadily increased income and works with agencies that specialize in placing moms in jobs that are suited to their knowledge and skill set.

 All of the work Win does for and with our moms has a single overarching goal: to enable families to have a real home, a place where mothers (and fathers) can raise their children in safety, peace, and dignity.
 We absolutely believe that every woman and child who comes through our doors has the potential to reach for and attain a better life for themselves and for future generations, ultimately breaking the cycle of homelessness.

-Win provides more than 240 permanent supportive apartment units in Brooklyn and the Bronx offering continued counseling and other supportive services for mothers/families with special needs, including:
+Win has nearly 335 permanent supportive apartment units offering continued counseling and other supportive services for mothers/families with special needs, including:

 • Young mothers who have aged out of foster care